qouteall/qouteall-blog/blog/2025/About circular reference.md

 (Note that halting problem cares about whether program halts in finite time, but don't care about how long it takes.
 A program that need to run 1000 years to complete still halts.)

+For a Turing machine, if the states are nodes, then each iteration of running is an edge, jumping from old state to new state.
+It forms a graph.
+Not halting is having a cycle in that graph, and that cycle is reachable from beginning state.

 ### Halting problem means nothing can be done?

 Halting problem and Rice's theorem says that we cannot reliably analyze arbitrary Turing-complete programs.

 But it doesn't mean nothing can be analyzed.

-TODO
+It just means we cannot analyze arbitrary program.
+There are many analyzable programs.
+If the program is simple enough, it obviously can be analyzed.
+If a program use proper encapsulation, analyze can be simplified by only focusing on one part of program.

+If we apply some constraints, to make it not Turing complete but still expressive, then halting can be ensured, while being still useful enough, like in Lean.

+Rust has a lot of constraints to limit sets of programs to an analyzable subset, so it can analyze about memory safety and thread safety.

 ## Non-Turing-Complete programming languages